kamir/kstreams-perf-test/README.md

 ## Quick-Start - using Confluent Platform locally installed

+### Prerequisites:
++ Confluent platform is installed
++ Docker and Docker compose are installed

 ### Step by step approach:

 + start the `kafka-producer-perf` test to generate some test data into topic t1.